Fisher Matrix Preloaded -- Fisher4Cast

 \section{The Cosmology of Hubble, Distance and Growth}

 Although \name{}~is a completely general Fisher Matrix framework at the command-line level, the GUI is coded as a cosmology interface, since this is its primary application.
-In the context of modern cosmological surveys, the primary observables are the expansion rate of the Universe, measured through the Hubble rate $H(z),$ cosmological distances such as the angular diameter distance, $d_A(z),$ and the growing mode of dark matter density perturbations, $\delta({\bf x},z) \propto G(z)$. $H(z)$ and $d_A(z)$ are provided by BAO surveys while growth can be measured using lensing or number count surveys and potentially also the BAO (see \cite{rassat_bao} for a review of methods to obtain the BAO) if the bias is measured independently (e.g. through redshift distortions - see \cite{zhang, percival_white}). {We do not assume that these measurements come {\it a priori} from BAO surveys, and there is nothing specific do BAO in the formulation of \name{}.
+In the context of modern cosmological surveys, the primary observables are the expansion rate of the Universe, measured through the Hubble rate $H(z),$ cosmological distances such as the angular diameter distance, $d_A(z),$ and the growing mode of dark matter density perturbations, $\delta({\bf x},z) \propto G(z)$. $H(z)$ and $d_A(z)$ are provided by for e.g. BAO surveys while growth can be measured using lensing or number count surveys and potentially also the BAO (see \cite{rassat_bao} for a review of methods to obtain the BAO) if the bias is measured independently (e.g. through redshift distortions - see \cite{zhang, percival_white}). {We do not assume that these measurements come {\it a priori} from BAO surveys, and there is nothing specific do BAO in the formulation of \name{}.
 The additional modules provided within \name{}~provide assistance in calculating some of the required quantities, such as $H(z), d_A(z)$ from input survey characteristics, but the code does not require these modules to run, and can be used for analysing any Fisher Matrix data.}

 The \name{}~GUI uses the observables $H, d_A$ and $G$ in a general Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) universe.
 The cosmic parameters assumed for the GUI are $(H_0, \Omega_m, \Omega_k, w_0, w_a),$ where $H_0$ is the value of the Hubble constant in kms$^{-1}$Mpc$^{-1}$, $\Omega_m$ is the energy density of matter today in units of the critical density, $\Omega_k$ is the curvature energy density ($\Omega_\mathrm{DE} = 1 - \Omega_m - \Omega_k$)\footnote{Unless explicitly indicated elsewhere, references in this paper to $\Omega_i$ will mean the current value of the density parameter and not its value as a function of time.} and $w_0, w_a$ are the coefficients in the CPL expansion of the dark energy equation of state \cite{cp, linder_w}: